 As we mentioned previously, it’s possible to find higher interest rates at other banks, however when you compare U.S. Bank exclusively to other big banks, it’s CD rates look more competitive.
 For example, U.S. Bank’s CD rates perform much better than other big banks like Chase and Bank of America.
 Here, you can see that Chase’s rates fall far below U.S. Bank’s, even when it comes to the 5-year account.
 The rates given for both banks are the standard, non-bonus rates.

 To find even better rates, which makes sense in order to really boost your savings, you’ll want to look at online banks instead.
 Online banks don’t have the financial burden of maintaining thousands of physical branches.
 For starters, Ally Bank and Marcus by Goldman Sachs offer some of the highest rates.
-Ally already blows U.S. Bank’s rates out of the water with its 1.50% APY on a 6-month CD.
-The same goes for Marcus’ 5-year APY which almost reaches the 3% mark.
+Ally already blows U.S. Bank’s rates out of the water with its 3.50% APY on a 6-month CD.
+The same goes for Marcus’ 5-year APY which reaches 3.80%.

 |CD Account||U.S. Bank||Chase||Ally Bank||Marcus by Goldman Sachs|